 Thank you for your feedback to our online workshop and public survey.
 Your responses to these are shaping the design of Orangegate Park.
 We are moving forward to create a park design that considers the community’s interests.
 Right now, we are reviewing your input and developing a final park option that will be shared with the public in the coming months.
 To receive an email when those plans are available, click on the link below.

 About the Project

-Orangegate Park is an undeveloped approximately 150-acre property that is located in the Summit-Waller area near 84th Street East and Pipeline Road East.
+Orangegate Park is an undeveloped approximately 150-acre property that is located in the Summit-Waller community at the intersection of 84th Street East and 46th Avenue East.
 The property is split by the Tacoma Water Pipeline, which will be developed with a new trail in 2022-23, and 84th Street East.
-Pierce County purchased the property from Washington Department of Natural Resources in 1998.
+Pierce County Parks purchased the property from Washington Department of Natural Resources in 1998.